Lake Erie College of Osteopathic Medicine (LECOM) Linkage

 PB=PMHPP students will be invited to interview during the month of October on the LECOM Erie, PA Campus.
 This is a competitive interview process, where the Duquesne students will participate in some group interview activities with "open market" students not affiliated with Duquesne.
 An interview with LECOM does not guarantee acceptance of Duquesne PB-PMHPP students.
 Should a PB-PMHPP student be offered provisional acceptance for one of Duquesne's six seats at LECOM, that student may be required to meet additional LECOM requirements and/or are required to meet the following qualifications to be eligible to matriculate to any one of the three LECOM campuses (i.e., Erie, PA; Greensburg, PA; or Bradenton, FL) at the completion of the certificate program at Duquesne:

-- Remain in good standing with the University and PMHPP, which includes meeting the requirements for a PMHPP endorsement letter
+- Be in good standing with the University and PMHPP, which includes meeting the requirements for a PMHPP endorsement letter

 NOTE: Admission requirements are subject to change at the discretion of the Lake Erie College of Osteopathic Medicine and are outside the purview of Duquesne University and the PB-PMHPP.

 Ross University School of Veterinary Medicine (RUSVM) Linkage

 Ross University School of Veterinary Medicine* located in St. Kitts reserves 3 seats (up to 30 days before the start of each cycle) for each application start (September, January and May) for Duquesne University students enrolled in the PMHPP (Undergraduate and Post-Baccalaureate).
 Total time in St. Kitts is 3 years and 4 months.
 Students then return to either one of the 22 US clinical affiliates or 5 international clinical affiliates to complete their training.

 •Overall GPA of at least a 3.2

 •No F, D or D- grade in any RUSVM pre-requisite course